KBNLresearch/hack4europe/README.rst

 More on the Project
 -------------------
 The portal uses a mongodb installment to store user's contributions.
 New records can be added through RESTful local-domain ajax calls, querying on the database can be done cross-domain as well, using JSONP. `More about the database <https://github.com/renevanderark/hack4europe/tree/master/srv>`_.
+For instructions on how to let client code talk to the db go `here <https://github.com/renevanderark/hack4europe/tree/master/client>`_